GSA/idmanagement.gov/_piv/3_piv_getting_started.md

 ## Next Steps
 You have a PIV credential, you have a card reader, and you have middleware for your computer. **Now what?**

-If you want to learn more about details of PIV credentials, certificates, and how to configure a network or web application, the next [section](../details) is for you.
+If you want to learn more about details of PIV credentials, certificates, and how to configure a network or web application, see the [PIV Details](../details) section.